 Cats and psychedelic mushrooms are a different story.
 Psychedelic mushrooms contain ingredients similar to the drug LSD.
 Recreational drugs are not safe for humans or animals.
 It does not matter if the psychedelic mushroom was found in the forest, organically grown at home, or purchased from a third party; if it is a psychedelic mushroom, it is not healthy for your cat to eat.

-If your cat has consumed a psychedelic mushroom, the first physical symptom you are likely to notice an inability to walk and function normally.
-While ingesting a psychedelic mushroom has the potential to be life threatening, it is not guaranteed to be lethal.
-If your cat does survive ingesting a psychedelic mushroom, the physical side affects your cat would experience are scary and have potential to cause real harm and lasting side affects, such as a seizure.
+If your cat has consumed a psychedelic mushroom, the first physical symptom you are likely to notice is an inability to walk and function normally.
+While ingesting a psychedelic mushroom has the potential to be life-threatening, it is not guaranteed to be lethal.
+If your cat does survive ingesting a psychedelic mushroom, the physical side effects your cat would experience are scary and have the potential to cause real harm and lasting side effects, such as a seizure.
 If your cat consumes psychedelic mushrooms, seek veterinary treatment as soon as possible.
 If you are unsure if your cat ate a psychedelic mushroom, you can find a more in-depth guide to assist you by clicking here.

 With today’s culture valuing natural and organic foods, picking mushrooms in the forest to eat may seem on point with making healthy choices.
 So, can cats eat mushrooms found in the forest with you?
 Unfortunately, the answer is no.

 Firstly, it is incredibly difficult to properly identify a mushroom.
 While there are many varieties safe for people to eat, that does not mean that it is safe for your cat to eat.
 Further, there are also toxic varieties, which may look similar, and in some cases identical, to non-toxic varieties of mushrooms.
 Unless you are a mycologist (a mushroom expert), identifying the mushrooms you find is not easily done by googling which types of mushrooms may be eaten and comparing photographs.